cagostino/chroptiks/README.md

 ## Description
 chroptiks is a Python package that offers advanced plotting utilities, making it easier to create complex and informative visualizations.
 It extends the functionality of libraries like matplotlib and scipy, providing a user-friendly interface for a variety of plotting needs.

+## Requirements

+Python libraries: matplotlib, numpy, scipy

+Other: LaTeX.
+If you don't want to use LaTeX in the plotting, edit the `plotting_utils.py` file and either comment out the line : `plt.rc('text', usetex=True)`, or set the `usetex` keyword to be False before installing the package.

 ## Installation

 To install chroptiks, run: